strimzi/proposals/034-default-to-restricted-pod-security-profile.md

 Latest versions of Kubernetes introduced Pod Security Standards.
 These standards can be used to enforce the security context configuration.
 It specified three different profiles which define what is the allowed security context:
-* _Privileged_ for applications needed widest possible permissions
+* _Privileged_ for applications needing the widest possible permissions
 * _Baseline_ which prevents some common security issues, but is minimally restrictive
 * _Restricted_ which heavily restricts the application permissions and follows the best hardening practices